What Not to Include in a Resignation Letter

 Regardless of how much you’d like to say it, don’t do it.
 Saying the wrong things in your letter can bring unwanted consequences if you aren't careful.
 Before you write your resignation letter, review these guidelines to avoid any damaging mistakes that could come back to haunt you.

-4. Don't disparage the company, or its products and services.
-Avoid phrases like "I am leave to work with an industry leader" that imply your current employer is inferior.
+Avoid phrases like "I am leaving to work with an industry leader" that imply your current employer is inferior.
 Again, you want to leave the company on as positive a note as possible.

-7. Don't criticize or imply a criticism of any of your subordinates or co-workers in your letter.
 Future employers may reach out informally to individuals who aren't listed as your references to determine whether you were a good manager or team member.
 Make sure you leave your colleagues and employees on a good note.
-In fact, consider writing a message to your co-workers and subordinates telling them you are leaving, and expressing gratitude for your time with them.
+In fact, consider writing a message to your co-workers and subordinates telling them you

 10. Don’t use an overly positive tone that will seem insincere.
 For example, if it is well known that you had difficulties with your boss, don't say something like "It will be difficult to leave such a capable and visionary manager as Brad."
 This will come across as sarcastic and even offensive.